Kaitariina/gspc-project/README.md

 The goal of this project was to create a **backend system** that could potentially be used in \
 a **digital collectible card game**.
 A game from this genre would typically offer nice amount \
-of diverse data to be stored and offer multiple interesting options for queries.
+of diverse data to be stored and multiple interesting options for queries.

 We used mongoDB to store the data & Postman to test and simulate the features.